LambdaLabsML/vllm-benchmark/benchmark_v0.md

 ### Throughput v.s.
 Latency curve
 One very useful way to understand the performance is through the lens of the "throughput v.s. latency" graph, produced by changing the batch size used for inference.
 As mentioned earlier, there is usually a trade off between these two metrics: as the batch size increases, inference changes from being memory bandwidth bottlenecked (low latency, low throughput) to being compute bottlenecked (high latency, high throughput).
-The graph will eventually platuea when all NVIDIA tensor cores are staturated -- adding more data to a batch won't improve the throughput anymore.
+The graph will eventually plateau when all NVIDIA tensor cores are staturated -- adding more data to a batch won't improve the throughput anymore.

 Each of the following graphs shows the "throughput v.s. latency" profile for a specific model across different GPUs.
 The stronger performance profiles are closer to the top left corner (lower latency, higher throughput).
 Despite both NVIDIA A100 and H100 have the same amount of GPU ram (`80GB`), it is clear that the faster GPU (NVIDIA H100) and more GPUs (enables tensor parallelization) give stronger performance.